GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

    Launching module from Layer Manager console.

-The commands (modules) can be called from GUI dialogs and command line.
-Figure bellow shows calling :grasscmd:`r.null` module.
+The commands (modules) can be called from GUI dialogs and from command line.
+Figure bellow shows GUI dialog of :grasscmd:`r.null` module.
 The equivalent command for console would be:

 .. code-block:: bash